Mutyh-associated polyposis (map) D12.6

 This section has been translated automatically.

-Both parents of the patients carry the mutated gene only on one gene copy, the other gene copy is unchanged and can compensate for the mutation.
+Both parents of the patients only carry the mutated gene on one gene copy, the other gene copy is unchanged and can compensate for the mutation.
 They are therefore healthy, but so-called heterozygous carriers.
-The siblings of a sick person have a 25% risk of becoming ill as well.
+The siblings of a person with the disease have a 25% risk of also developing the disease.

-Mutation in the MUTYH gene (MYH gene) on chromosome 1p34.1 The MUTYH gene encodes a protein, a glycosylase, which is located in the cell nucleus and the mitochondria of the cell and repairs DNA damage.
+Mutation in the MUTYH gene (MYH gene) on chromosome 1p34.1.
+The MUTYH gene encodes a protein, a glycosylase, which is localized in the cell nucleus and the mitochondria of the cell and repairs DNA damage.
+MUTYH is a component of a base excision repair system that protects genomic information from oxidative damage.

 Manifestation